 When the bladder is not functioning optimally, the entire system is in danger of congestion and filling up with toxic wastes.
 Symptoms of an imbalance in this organ can include depression, fatigue, or difficulty adapting to new circumstances.

-Complaints Associated with Water Element Imbalances: As we age, we lose water, and our bodies begin to dry out; which can increase our bones and hair to become more brittle, and our skin to loses its elasticity, and our minds may lose their accustomed flexibility.
+Complaints Associated with Water Element Imbalances: As we age, we lose water, and our bodies begin to dry out, which can increase our bones and hair to become more brittle, our skin loses its elasticity, and our minds may lose their accustomed flexibility.